bayesian-optimization/BayesianOptimization/README.md

 ## 2. Getting Started

-All we need to get started is to instanciate a `BayesianOptimization` object specifying a function to be optimized `f`, and its parameters with their corresponding bounds, `pbounds`.
+All we need to get started is to instantiate a `BayesianOptimization` object specifying a function to be optimized `f`, and its parameters with their corresponding bounds, `pbounds`.
 This is a constrained optimization technique, so you must specify the minimum and maximum values that can be probed for each parameter in order for it to work

 ```python